Summary

 Contributions

-Social Security is payable on total employee compensation and for employer contributions, is not subject to an income cap.
-The employer contribution rate is between 24 and 27%, dependent on the sector in which the employer is established.
-Employee contributions are paid at a rate of 17% on monthly income of around $2,500.
+Social Security is payable on total employee compensation and, for employer contributions, is not subject to an income cap.
+The employer contribution rate is between 26 and 29%, depending on the employer’s industry sector.
+Employee contributions are paid at a rate of 17% on monthly income of up to approximately $2,700, making the maximum employee contribution approximately $463 per month.
+Higher caps are in place in June and December due to the 13th month salary payment.

 Treaties

-Argentina has a limited range of social security agreements.
-Outside Latin America, agreements are in place with, amongst others, Belgium, France, Spain and Italy, but there are no agreements with the US, UK, Germany or Canada.
-Typically Argentina’s social security agreements allow for home country coverage for only 1 or two years, so longer term expatriates may fall into Argentinian social security part-way through their assignments.
+Argentina has a limited but increasing range of social security agreements.
+Outside Latin America, agreements are in place with, amongst others, Germany, Canada, Belgium, France, Switzerland, Spain and Italy, but there are no agreements with the US or the UK.
+An agreement has been signed with India, but this still has not been ratified.
+Typically, Argentina’s social security agreements allow for home country coverage for only 1 or two years, so longer term expatriates may fall into Argentinian social security part-way through their assignments.

-UK and US expatriates moving to Argentina are likely to be exposed to double social security contributions
+UK and US expatriates moving to Argentina are likely to be exposed to double social security contributions, at least for part of their assignment.

 Exemptions